How are jobs changing?

 Due to hallucination, one should not rely on LLMs for accuracy, if asking it to re-format text!
 If you think I'm missing something, feel free to comment on my LinkedIn post.

-I can.
-I know how to train a predictive algorithm, tuning it so that the optimal parameter values are used.
+In terms of the old-fashioned type of AI, I can train a predictive algorithm, tuning it so that the optimal parameter values are used.
 However, simply using a predictive model gives a good result, and often it is not necessary to invest time into fine-tuning the accuracy of the prediction, as the change may be small and there can be lots of other work to do in the project.

 Some examples of predictive models that I have used include: